hnesland/aselektriskbureau/README.md

 * Modify to allow multiple SIP accounts with rotary-control and dialtone feedback.

-* Breakout ringtone to support using high voltage bells (include Open Hardware circuit diagram.)
+* ~~Breakout ringtone to support using high voltage bells (include Open Hardware circuit diagram.)~~ I'd still like to do this, but the phone I'm using turns out to just have fake bells and a speaker on the back, so I won't be implementing it for this build.

 * Hardware filter for pulses to simplify code?

-* Simple baseboard for Pi and audio card.
+* Simple baseboard for Pi and audio card, with any necessary amplification implemented cleanly.

 ---------------------------------------------------------------------